Pottery and Stone in the evaluation of ancient trade

 Stone in ancient trade

-As with pottery, stone was traded either as natural resource or finished product.
-Unlike pottery, stone vessels could not serve as containers to transport other commodities due to their weight and manufacture complexities.
-In general, stone was involved in ancient trade in three ways: firstly, as raw material, which was transported to other locations in order to be used in local craft production; secondly, as finished artefact, which was traded in some kind of market; and finally, as sailable ballast for cargo ships, which transferred other traded commodities.
+As with pottery, stone was traded either as a raw material or as a finished product.
+Unlike pottery, stone vessels could not serve as containers for other commodities due to their weight and the complexity of their manufacture.
+In general, stone was involved in ancient trade in three ways: firstly, as raw material, which was transported to other locations in order to be used in local craft production; secondly, as a finished artefact, which was traded in some kind of market; and finally, as sailable ballast for cargo ships, which transferred other traded commodities.

 In the archaeological record, unprocessed or semi-processed stones of non-local geological origins are likely to indicate stone trade.
-Such stones are normally recovered in large quantities and their distribution is likely to suggest either the exploitation of such materials from specific cultural groups or the production of lithic artefacts made of specific stone types (Brothwell 1983, 10).
-One of the most easily identifiable stones in Neolithic and Bronze Age Aegean, which was traded across long distances, was obsidian.
-Trace element analyses have shown that obsidian, which was once extracted at the island of Giali to the North of Rhodes, was often transported to Minoan Crete and was used for the production of elaborate elite artefacts (Cann 1983; Renfrew et al. 1965).
+Such stones are normally recovered in large quantities, and their distribution is likely to suggest either the exploitation of these materials by specific cultural groups or the production of lithic artefacts made from specific stone types (Brothwell 1983, 10).
+One of the most easily identifiable stones in the Neolithic and Bronze Age Aegean, traded over long distances, was obsidian.
+Trace element analyses have shown that obsidian, once extracted on the island of Giali to the North of Rhodes, was often transported to Minoan Crete and used to produce elaborate elite artefacts (Cann 1983; Renfrew et al. 1965).

 Another example of extensive stone trade in antiquity was marble.
-For the construction of the Parthenon during the 5th century BC, the Athenians did not only access local marbles from Mount Hymettous and Mount Pentelikon, but also imported marbles from the islands Skyros, Delos, Thassos and Lesbos.
-They even imported precious rosso antico marble from Laconia, which was the land of their main enemies, the Spartans (Kempe, 1983a).
-By using such variety of imported marbles, the Athenians probably wished to stress their city-state’s propaganda: accessing expensive or exotic resources symbolised Athens’ economic power and prosperity, which was partly due to organised trade.
+For the construction of the Parthenon during the 5th century BC, the Athenians not only accessed local marbles from Mount Hymettus and Mount Pentelikon, but also imported marbles from the islands Skyros, Delos, Thassos and Lesbos.
+They even imported precious Rosso Antico marble from Laconia, the land of their main enemies, the Spartans (Kempe, 1983a).
+By using such a variety of imported marbles, the Athenians probably sought to emphasise their city-state’s propaganda: the use of expensive or exotic resources symbolised Athens’ economic power and prosperity, which was partly due to organised trade.

 A similar form of marble trade existed in the Roman world.
-During the 1st and 2nd century AD there used to be an organised mining system, which brought different qualities of marble to Rome.
-Marble was primarily used in public buildings, which were meant to promote state propaganda.
-Expensive marbles were also used in private residences in order to projected social status and wealth.
-Mineral analyses have shown that such marbles came from different parts of the Roman Empire, such us the Greek islands, the modern coasts of Asia Minor and Egypt (Fant 1988; 1992).
+During the 1st and 2nd centuries AD, an organised mining system brought different grades of marble to Rome.
+Marble was primarily used in public buildings intended to promote state propaganda.
+Expensive marbles were also used in private residences in order to project social status and wealth.
+Mineral analyses have shown that such marbles originated from different parts of the Roman Empire, including the Greek islands and the modern coasts of Asia Minor and Egypt (Fant 1988; 1992).
 Polychrome marbles, in particular, were rare and most likely expensive; they were used for the construction of luxurious residences, such as Hadrian’s villa in Tivoli (Guidobaldy and Salvatori 1988; Salvatori et al. 1988).

-In ancient stone trade, certain stone types, which contained native precious minerals (e.g. gold, silver, platinum and palladium) had high commercial values.
+In the ancient stone trade, certain stone types that contained native precious minerals (e.g., gold, silver, platinum, and palladium) had high commercial value.
 These were either acquired by the state or by wealthy patrons who wished to stress their elite social status and economic prosperity.
 Furthermore, the Roman elites used to purchase precious stones for the same reasons.
-Diamonds, corundum-types (rubies and sapphires), beryl-types (emeralds and aquamarines), topazes, zircons, garnets, green feldspars and others were once targeted by Roman merchants, who travelled long distances to obtain them (Kempe, 1983b).
+Diamonds, corundum types (rubies and sapphires), beryl types (emeralds and aquamarines), topazes, zircons, garnets, green feldspars, and others were once targeted by Roman merchants, who travelled long distances to obtain them (Kempe, 1983b).

-In the Roman world, millstones and quernstones were popular commodities sold in distanced markets.
-Good quality products made of volcanic leucitophyre from the Orvieto region were traded by the Romans all across modern Italy.
+In the Roman world, millstones and quernstones were popular commodities sold in distant markets.
+Good-quality products made from volcanic leucitophyre from the Orvieto region were traded by the Romans throughout modern Italy.
 Millstones and quernstones from Orvieto have been found in Ostia, Pompeii, Herculaneum and Paestum.
-It is surprising that although Pompeii, Herculaneum and Paestum had access to similar volcanic stones from Mount Vesuvius, instead, they imported better quality millstones from Orvieto, which was far north (Peacock 1980).
+It is surprising that, although Pompeii, Herculaneum, and Paestum had access to similar volcanic stones from Mount Vesuvius, they instead imported better-quality millstones from Orvieto, which was far to the north (Peacock 1980).

 The final use of stone in ancient trade was ballast in cargo ships.
 Ballast allowed ancient ships to float without tipping over when their cargo was not heavy enough to guarantee cruising stability.
 Ships that transported heavy cargoes, such as amphorae full of wine or olive oil, did not always need ballast to improve their sailing ability.
 When such heavy cargoes were left ashore or were replaced by lighter cargoes, the crew would counterbalance the ship’s original weight with ballast, which was mostly stones, sand and cobbles.
-If a ship was to receive a heavier cargo from another port along its voyage, the crew would then loosen the ballast ashore and replace its weight with more cargo.
-Nowadays, archaeologists identify such stone deposits ashore, mostly in the vicinity of ancient ports.
+If a ship were to receive heavier cargo from another port along its voyage, the crew would loosen the ballast ashore and replace it with the new cargo.
+Nowadays, archaeologists identify such stone deposits ashore, mostly near ancient ports.
 Petrological examinations determine the origin of such stones and are used to reconstruct part of the ship’s voyage (Peacock 1998).

-The identification of the ballast’s origin is not always clear as ancient ships often sailed along coastlines with similar geological formations.
-Rare stones of volcanic origins, such as basalts, are easier to identify and pinpoint a specific location with such rocks.
-Furthermore, ballast, which was once left ashore by ships, was sometimes collected by the local communities and was used in constructions.
-For example, many granitic stones found in the buildings of La Rochelle in France, originally came from Canada.
-These used to be ballast of large merchant ships crossing the Atlantic and were dumped ashore when such ships came closer to their final destination port.
-Due to their quality, the stones were re-used in local buildings.
+The identification of the ballast’s origin is not always clear, as ancient ships often sailed along coastlines with similar geological formations.
+Rare volcanic rocks, such as basalts, are easier to identify and pinpoint a specific location.
+Furthermore, ballast, once left ashore by ships, was sometimes collected by local communities and used in construction.
+For example, many of the granitic stones used in the buildings of La Rochelle, France, originally came from Canada.
+These used to be ballast on large merchant ships crossing the Atlantic and were dumped ashore as they approached their final destination port.
+Due to their quality, the stones were reused in local buildings.
 In the same sense, ballast that was once dumped ashore could have been collected and sold in local markets as building material (Peacock 1998).
 The re-use or commercialisation of such stones suggests that studying trade routes through ballast can often be surprising.

 Summary and conclusions

 The evaluation of ancient trade is based on the reconstruction of commercial routes, which once connected different production centres and distribution areas.
-In archaeology, pottery and stone play crucial role in the reconstruction of ancient trade.
+In archaeology, pottery and stone play crucial roles in reconstructing ancient trade.
 Both materials are studied through either microscopic or quantitative methods.

-More specifically, pottery and stone consist of rock forming minerals, the geological origin of which can be determined by various analytical techniques (e.g. petrology).
-Furthermore, quantification studies can determine artefact distribution; therefore, the possibility of frequent trade or other form of organised exchange, as opposed to random contacts.
-Quantification is connected to typological studies, which define the functionality of various artefacts; however, the study of ancient trade on the basic of pure typology can often be problematic due to artefact re-use.
+More specifically, pottery and stone consist of rock-forming minerals, the geological origins of which can be determined using various analytical techniques (e.g., petrology).
+Furthermore, quantification studies can determine artefact distribution; therefore, the possibility of frequent trade or other forms of organised exchange rather than random contacts.
+Quantification is closely linked to typological studies, which define the functionality of various artefacts; however, studying ancient trade solely through typology can be problematic due to artefact reuse.

-The study of pottery and stone in the archaeological record may not only suggest trade of functional commodities (as in practically functional); it can also suggest trade of goods with specific symbolic content and social function.
-Such goods could have transmitted wealth, authority or social status, while their acquisition cost could have been significantly higher compared to other traded commodities made of pottery or worked stone.
+The study of pottery and stone in the archaeological record may not only suggest trade in functional commodities (practically functional goods), but also in goods with specific symbolic content and social function.
+Such goods could have transmitted wealth, authority, or social status, while their acquisition cost could have been significantly higher than that of other traded commodities made of pottery or worked stone.

-The main difference between pottery and stone in relation to trade is that the former could produce containers for transporting other traded products.
-By contrast, stone containers were rare and impractical when it came to transporting goods.
-The study of large ceramic containers often informs on the origin of the traded merchandise; however, archaeologists should bear in mind that such ceramic containers might have often been reused.
-Such reuse is likely to suggest that pottery might have had secondary or even multiple functions, which might not have necessarily related to actual trade.
+The main difference between pottery and stone in terms of trade is that pottery can produce containers for transporting other traded products.
+By contrast, stone containers were rare and impractical for transporting goods.
+The study of large ceramic containers often informs the origin of traded merchandise; however, archaeologists should bear in mind that such containers were often reused.
+Such reuse suggests that pottery may have had secondary or even multiple functions, unrelated to actual trade.
 Finally, plain stones were often used in naval trade as non-saleable (or sometimes saleable) ballast.
-The identification of their geological origin assists in the reconstruction of ancient trade routes, particularly in maritime archaeology.
+The identification of their geological origin helps reconstruct ancient trade routes, particularly in maritime archaeology.

 Bibliography